shruti0809-raj/shruti0809-raj/README.md

 LinkedIn
 www.linkedin.com/in/shruti-rajvanshi-0809/

+---

 ## Direction

-I am working toward building a deeper understanding of how technology and policy intersect, with the goal of contributing to systems that are inclusive, safe, and aligned with societal needs, especially in the context of emerging economies.
+I am working toward building a deeper understanding of how technology and policy intersect, with the goal of contributing to systems that are **inclusive, safe, and aligned with societal realities**—especially in emerging economies.